-ou may have blue, brown or green eyes - because of the genes you inherited from your parents.
-Because of genes, your hair may be blonde or red, black or brown, and you may be tall and thin, or short and stocky.
+ou have blue, brown or green eyes - because of the genes you inherited from your parents.
+Because of genes, your hair may be blonde or red, black or brown.
+And you may be tall and thin, or short and stocky because of your genes.
 A gene is the basic physical and functional unit of heredity - the passing on of physical or mental characteristics genetically from one generation to another.
-Because of the complexity of heredity, you are not just a copy or a homogenous blend of your parents, but instead, a unique being of your own genetic code.
-While your genes are passed to you directly from your parents, they are also influenced by your own life experiences and environment, as well as those of your grandparents and great-grandparents.

-Genes consist of deoxyribonucleic acid (DNA), a a molecule composed of two chains that coil around each other to form a double helix that carries genetic instructions, or "codes," for the development, functioning, growth and reproduction of all known organisms and many viruses.
-The information carried by the genetic code determines more about us than is fully understood, including many of the physical characteristics, certain abilities, and many other aspects that make you, well, you.
+Genes consist of deoxyribonucleic acid (DNA).
+DNA is a molecule composed of two chains that coil around each other to form a double helix that carries genetic instructions, or "codes," for the development, functioning, growth and reproduction of all known organisms and many viruses.
+They determine more about us than is fully understood, but genes "program" everything from physical characteristics to types of intelligence, athletic abilities, and certain diseases, and many other aspects that make you, well, you.

 Perhaps you've heard of DNA in the context of criminal investigations, where detectives use hair, skin, or bodily fluids left at a crime scene to identify the genetic markers of the perpetrator.
 Or, perhaps your family decided to learn about its ancestry and provided DNA in the form of saliva to a company that conducts genetic research.
 DNA research has many applications, and it is so insightful because it is rarely misleading.
-By looking carefully at the information hidden within your genetic code, you see the impacts of your own experiences on your DNA, but you can also learn a great amount about your parents and grandparents.

-Because DNA is so informative and specific, it also helps conservation biologists solve mysteries related to wildlife population dynamics.
+Did you know that DNA information also helps conservation biologists solve mysteries related to wildlife population dynamics?
 Population dynamics are a branch of knowledge concerned with the sizes of populations and the factors involved in their maintenance, decline, or expansion.
 Understanding the population dynamics of fish in an ecosystem as large and complex as our oceans is obviously challenging.
 So, with the help of professional and amateur fishermen, marine biologists have turned to DNA research to understand how geographically diverse populations of valuable fish species are related and connected.
 Such information can be used to inform management decisions that maintain healthy, diverse fish populations.

 Much like us, every fish is slightly different from one another in their genetics.
-The reason for this is simple: if every fish was genetically identical and a disease swept through the population or an extreme environmental event - like a really cold spell - suddenly occurred, the entire population of fish could be wiped out.
-Genetic diversity in a population prevents wipeouts like this because variation in genes means that some fish should have resistance to things that other fish do not.
-Ideally, a population should be as diverse as possible so that the species will continue to persist, regardless of the challenges they face.
-High genetic diversity in a population is a good indication that a population is healthy.
+The reason for this is simple: if every fish was genetically identical and a disease swept through the population or an extreme environmental event - like a really cold spell - suddenly occurred, the entire population of fish would be wiped out.
+Genetic diversity in a population prevents wipeouts like this because variation in genes means that some fish will have resistance to things that other fish do not.
+The goal of every population is to be as diverse as possible so that the species will continue to persist, regardless of the challenges they face.
+High genetic diversity in a population shows that the population is healthy.